Business Intelligence and Analytics

 - Drive the competitive edge of the university with the ability to respond to changing conditions with precision and agility.

-Authorized users can now run Account Status Reports (ASRs) with Cognos.
+Authorized users can run Account Status Reports (ASRs) with BI-Cognos.
 Visit Cognos ASRs for information and resources.

 Some Kuali Financial System reports can be created with KFS Inquiries.
 As a rule of thumb, users can access real time financial data through KFS Inquiries, but can mine a vast warehouse of historical data (24 hours old or older) with Cognos.
 The table below notes the types of information available through each system.